vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 little sooner, and finishing jogging earlier meant not just saving the remaining jogging time but also less waiting time between the end of jogging and when I could start my meal.

+## 2026-06-11: skipped all exercises

+On Thursday 2026-06-11, I skipped all exercises due to being behind on several things.